txodds/tx-on-chain/README.md

 Before accessing the oracle services, you must purchase TxOracle tokens.
 See `purchase_tokens.ts` for the complete implementation of token purchasing.

-### 2. Stake Tokens

-After purchasing tokens, you must stake them to gain API access.
-The staking mechanism ensures user commitment to the oracle network.
-See `stake.ts` and `unstake.ts` for the complete implementation of staking/unstaking.

-**Stake Lock Periods:**
-- **Devnet**: 60 seconds minimum lock period
-- **Mainnet**: 24 hours minimum lock period

-Once staked, tokens cannot be unstaked until the lock period expires.

-### 3. Access Off-Chain API
+### 2. Access Off-Chain API

 With staked tokens, you can access the off-chain API services through the following request flow:

 1. **Guest Authentication** - Make a `POST /auth/guest/start` request to receive a JWT token
-2. **Create Subscription** - Execute an on-chain `subscribe` transaction with encrypted JWT payload using your staked tokens
+2. **Create Subscription** - Execute an on-chain `subscribe_with_token` transaction with encrypted JWT payload, which will transfer the price of the subscription in Tx tokens to the TxODDS token treasury.
 3. **Token Activation** - Make a `GET /api/token/activate` request with the transaction signature and encryption parameters to receive your API access token
 4. **API Access** - Use the API token in subsequent requests to all off-chain services